 - For Kids: Fun financial literacy quizzes built into the app, receive interest on your savings (albeit just 0.001% APY currently).

-Copper is our third overall pick, with its premium features for both parents and kids and the fact that it is 100% free (which makes it the #1 free option since #1 and #2 come with annual fees).
+Copper is our second overall pick, with its premium features for both parents and kids and the fact that it is 100% free (which makes it the #1 free option on the list!).

 Copper is on a mission to create the first financially successful generation by giving them the tools and resources to take control of their financial futures.